+CHAPTER 17.
 LEGISLATIVE DEADLINES

-Legislative Deadlines Legislative Action 40 Day Session A. Last day for unlimited introduction of individual bills and joint resolutions, concurrent resolutions, and resolutions of the house of origin 1 12th Day B. Last day for introduction of individual bills, joint resolutions, concurrent resolutions, and resolutions of the house of origin 1 15th Day C. Last day for introduction of committee bills and joint resolutions 1 16th Day D. Last day to move required delivery of bills, joint resolutions, concurrent resolutions, or resolutions of the house of origin by a committee to the house of origin; and last day upon which Joint Rule 5-17 can be invoked on a bill or resolution in either house 27th Day E. Last day to pass bills or joint resolutions by the house of origin and to invoke Joint Rule 7-7 in the house of origin 28th Day F. Last day for introduction of commemorations 1 33rd Day G. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) 34th Day H. Last day to move required delivery of bills, joint resolutions, or concurrent resolutions by a committee to the second house 35th Day

-1 2 I. Last day for a bill, joint resolution, or concurrent resolution to pass both houses; and to invoke Joint Rule 7-7 in the second house 36th Day 3 4 J. The last day of a legislative session is reserved for the consideration of vetoes 40th Day 5 6 7 1 Bills, concurrent resolutions, Senate resolutions, House resolutions, and joint resolutions must be submitted to the Legislative Research Council in advance of the deadline pursuant to Joint Rule 6A-5.
+3 Legislative Deadlines 4 5 Legislative Action 40 Day Session 6 7 A. Last day for unlimited introduction of individual bills and joint resolutions, concurrent resolutions, and resolutions of the house of origin 12th Day 8 9 B. Last day for introduction of individual bills, joint resolutions, concurrent resolutions, and resolutions of the house of ${\rm origin}^1$ 15th Day 10 C. Last day for introduction of committee bills and joint resolutions 16th Day 11 12 13 D. Last day to move required delivery of bills, joint resolutions, concurrent resolutions, or resolutions of the house of origin by a committee to the house of origin; and last day upon which Joint Rule 5-17 can be invoked on a bill or resolution in either house 27th Day 14 15 E. Last day to pass bills or joint resolutions by the house of origin and to invoke Joint Rule 7-7 in the house of origin 28th Day 16 F. Last day for introduction of commemorations 33rd Day 17 18 G. During the seven final legislative days motions to reconsider and reconsideration being made upon the same day (any time before adjournment) 34th Day 19 20 H. Last day to move required delivery of bills, joint resolutions, or concurrent resolutions by a committee to the second house 35th Day 21 22 I. Last day for a bill, joint resolution, or concurrent resolution to pass both houses; and to invoke Joint Rule 7-7 in the second house 36th Day 23 J. The last day of a legislative session is reserved for the consideration of vetoes 40th Day 24 25 26 Bills, concurrent resolutions, Senate resolutions, House resolutions, and joint resolutions must be submitted to the Legislative Research Council in advance of the deadline pursuant to Joint Rule 6A-5.

 17-1.
 Exceptions to deadlines for appropriation bills.
-Any general appropriation bill, any bill that amends a prior year's general appropriations bill, or any bill that adjusts school district property tax levies pursuant to an appropriations bill is not subject to the legislative deadlines of C, D, E, H, and I, in this chapter, except that the general appropriation bill requested by the Governor shall be subject to legislative deadline C.
+Any general appropriation bill, any bill that amends a prior year's general appropriations bill, or any bill that adjusts school district property tax levies pursuant to an appropriations bill is not subject to the legislative deadlines of C, D, E, H, and I, in this chapter, except that the general appropriation bill requested by the Governor is subject to legislative deadline C.

-Any appropriation bill that is not a general appropriation bill, which is referred to or reported to the floor by the Joint Committee on Appropriations, is subject to the following legislative deadlines, in lieu of the legislative deadlines of D and E, in this chapter:
+Except for a general appropriation bill, any appropriation bill that is referred to or reported to the floor by the Joint Committee on Appropriations is subject to the following legislative deadlines, in lieu of the legislative deadlines of D and E, in this chapter:

 - (1) Last day to move required delivery of bills by a committee to the house of origin: 30th Day; - (2) Last day to pass bills by the house of origin: 31st Day. - 17-2.
-Calendar less than 40 days If a Session Calendar is adopted for a period of thirty-five (35) days to thirty-nine (39) days, inclusive, the legislative deadlines set forth in Chapter 17 of the Joint Rules shall be decreased as follows: - Decrease the deadlines occurring after the 16th day but prior to the 34th day by one (1) day for every two (2) days by which the length of the adopted calendar is less than forty (40) days; - (2) Decrease the deadlines occurring on and after the 34th day by the same number of days by which the length of the adopted calendar is less than forty (40) days.
+Calendar less than 40 days.
+If a Session Calendar is adopted for a period of thirty-five (35) days to thirty-nine (39) days, inclusive, the legislative deadlines set forth in this chapter, including the deadlines for appropriation bills provided in Joint Rule 17-1, are decreased as follows: - (1) The deadlines occurring after the 16th day but prior to the 34th day are decreased by one (1) day for every two (2) days that the length of the adopted calendar is less than forty (40) days; - (2) The deadlines occurring on and after the 34th day are decreased by the same number of days that the length of the adopted calendar is less than forty (40) days.